 Food: Mice, frogs, lizards.
 Predominantly mice.
 I have a good sized house gecko in the tank with this Cryptelytrops venustus, but so far she has shown no interest in it.
 I’ll go get some small mice here shortly.
 The pit vipers sense the heat of the animal and strike.
 The geckos are cold blooded so they are no hotter than their surroundings.

 Defensive Behavior: The snake is very slow during the day and only bites if seriously aggravated.
 I ran into a reptile poacher in a Thailand forest and he was hand carrying one of these brown spotted green pit vipers in his left hand and had a large box turtle in his other hand.
 I told him – PIT!
-Venomous… He insisted “no, it wasn’t” and held it up to his face where the snake immediately bit him on the cheek near the lips.
+It means ‘venomous’ in Thai.
+He insisted “no, it wasn’t” and held it up to his face where the snake immediately bit him on the cheek a couple times and once on the lip.
 It let go after 1-2 seconds.
 He said – See??
 I promptly bought the snake from him, to keep him from further harm.
 Not sure what hospital he was at that night!